civol/HDLRuby/README.md

-construct where `type` is the data type of the signal (e.g., `bit` as in the code above) and direction indicates if the signal is an input, an output, an inout or an inner signal; and executable blocks (similar to `always` block of Verilog) are decribed using the `behavior` keyword.
+construct where `type` is the data type of the signal (e.g., `bit` as in the code above) and direction indicates if the signal is an input, an output, an inout or an inner signal; and executable blocks (similar to `always` block of Verilog) are described using the `behavior` keyword.

 Once described, a HDLRuby::High system can be converted to a low-level description (HDLRuby::Low) using the `to_low` method.
 For example the